-The Freddie Tour as well as the Freddie Tour (Extended), guided tours organised in Montreux will give you a wealth of information about this mythical place.
-These excursions will allow you to discover, in an original and unprecedented way, the rich musical past of the city of Montreux through the story of one of its most illustrious guests, Freddie Mercury!
+The Freddie Tour as well as the Freddie Tour (Extended) are guided tours organized in Montreux and will give you a wealth of information about this mythical place.
+These excursions allow you to discover, in an original and unprecedented way, the rich musical past of the city of Montreux through the story of one of its most illustrious guests, Freddie Mercury!

 Visit the Queen: The Studio Experience

-As well as being a faithful reconstruction of the atmosphere of the period, the main hall of this exhibition is full of personal effects that belonged to Freddie Mercury and Queen, such as numerous stage clothes made by his faithful costume designer Diana Moseley or manuscript letters and photos from the period.
+The main hall is a faithful reconstruction of the atmosphere of the period, full of personal effects that belonged to Freddie Mercury and Queen.
+You will love seeing numerous stage clothes made by his faithful costume designer Diana Moseley or manuscript letters and photos from the time.
 There are also various musical instruments, such as John Deacon's bass, Roger Taylor's drums and a replica of the "Red Special", Brian May's famous guitar, which he built himself in 1964 with the help of his father.
 Essentially created from salvaged materials, Brian May would have spent only £17 on components to make this guitar, which would become world famous.

 This control room contains countless precious memories.
-One of the most striking is that of the last recording of Freddie Mercury, then seriously affected by the disease.
-It was in this piece that he recorded Mother Love, a song that was released posthumously on Queen's last album, Made in Heaven, in 1995.
-In a very poignant way, a gilded commemorative plaque was installed on the floor, recalling the place where the singer was standing during this final voice recording.
+One of the most striking is that of the last recording of Freddie Mercury, by then seriously affected by his illness.
+It was in this piece that he recorded Mother Love, a song that was released posthumously on Queen's last album, Made in Heaven in 1995.
+In a very poignant way, a gilded commemorative plaque was installed on the floor, recreating the place where the singer was standing during this final voice recording.